 - As many as forty-five (45) members at large (including officers), one-third to be elected annually by the Board of Directors for terms of three years.
 The terms shall be staggered so that each year one-third of the new members will be elected by the Board.

-- Ex-officio members may include: A member of the Board of Trustees, the President of the University, the President of the Dayton Alumni Society, University Vice Presidents, the President of the Student Government Association and equivalent members of student body organizations, and each of the staff members of the Office of Alumni Affairs.
+- Ex-officio members may include: A member of the Board of Trustees; the President of the University; University Vice Presidents; the President of the Dayton Alumni Society and the leader(s) of any other official alumni affinity group established by the Alumni Association; the President of the Student Government Association and equivalent members of student body organizations; and each of the staff members of the Office of Donor & Alumni Relations.

 - The president shall be empowered to appoint three people to the Board of Directors for the period not to exceed one year.
 He/she may reappoint any or all for additional terms, if he/she deems appropriate.

 - Board Representation: The goal is to ensure a balanced representation of the alumni body, based on representation by decades and each of the university’s schools.